Physical-mass calculation of $\rho(770)$ and $K^*(892)$ resonance parameters via $\pi \pi$ and $K \pi$ scattering amplitudes from lattice QCD: Spectrum and Finite-volume Analysis

 For visualization purposes, we compute the effective masses

 and their statistical uncertainties via the bootstrap procedure.
-This is displayed in Fig.~\ref{fig:effmass-histo} for a representative irrep, where we also show the corresponding histograms of central energy results ($b=0$) boosted to the CM frame over all possible fit ranges and weighted by
+This is displayed in Fig.~\ref{fig:effmass-histo} for a representative irrep, where we also show the corresponding histograms of central energy results ($b=0$) boosted to the c.m. frame over all possible fit ranges and weighted by

-The normalization is chosen such that $w_{{\sf corr}}^{(i)}$ can be interpreted as a usual probability distribution.
-The $w^{(i)}_{\sf corr}$-weighted histograms give a rough idea of the systematic uncertainty caused by the fit-range choice at the level of the finite-volume energies.
-In Sec.~\ref{sec:modelaveraging}, we use $w_{{\sf corr}}^{(i)}$ to importance-sample representative fit ranges from a large number of possible combinations.
-This will allow us to propagate such \textit{fit-range systematic} down to the resonance parameters in Secs.~\ref{sec:modelaveraging},\ref{sec:poleposition}.
+The normalization is chosen such that $w_{\corr}^{(i)}$ can be interpreted as probability distributions, \ie ${\sum_{\mathrm{f}_{(i)}=1}^{n^{(i)}_\mathrm{fits}} w_{\corr}^{(i)} (\mathrm{f}_{(i)}) = 1}$.
+The $\AIC$ weighting allows to promote fits with a good fit quality and a large number of degrees of freedom.
+The $w^{(i)}_\corr$-weighted histograms graphically represent the distributions above and their spread provides a systematic uncertainty caused by the fit-range choice at the level of the finite-volume energies (see Eqs.~\eqref{modelavgcentral}-\eqref{modelavgsyst} and subsequent discussion).
+Such distributions, rather than individual energy levels, are the quantities that will be used in the next sections to propagate a fit-range systematic down to the resonance parameters in Secs.~\ref{sec:modelaveraging},\ref{sec:poleposition}.